rollerworks-graveyard/datagrid/README.md

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* Breaking backward compatibility bumps the major (and resets the minor and patch) number
-* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* New additions without breaking backwards compatibility bumps the minor (and resets the patch) number
-* Bug fixes and misc changes bumps the patch
+* Bug fixes and misc changes bump the patch number

 For more information on SemVer, please visit <http://semver.org/>.